 Use a moisturizer depending on your skin condition and prior skin care routine.
 If your skin is dry or irritated after using acne treatment products, use moisturizers without acids, like the ones below, from La Roche Posay, Eucerin and GiGi.

 Use Vichy Normaderm PhytoAction Acne Control Daily Moisturizer with 2% Salicylic Acid, Vitamin C & Hyaluronic Acid or Bioderma Sebium Global if you don’t use retinoids in your skin care routine and your skin is not itchy and red due to the use of benzoyl peroxide.

 La Roche-Posay Toleriane Double Repair Face Moisturizer, Oil-Free Face Cream with Niacinamide

 Eucerin Dermo Purifyer Oil Control Adjunctive Soothing Cream

 Vichy Normaderm PhytoAction Acne Control Daily Moisturizer, Acne Treatment for Face with 2% Salicylic Acid, Vitamin C & Hyaluronic Acid, Oil-Free Moisturizer

-You also don’t need too many products with acids in your daily skin care routine.
+You also don’t need too many acne treatment products with acids in your daily skin care routine.
 You don’t need excessive chemical exfoliation.
 Your need a balanced skin care routine.

 In case your acne is severe and appears not only on your face, see a dermatologist.
-You might need a completely different treatment plan or you might need to take systemic retinoids available on prescription.
+You might need a completely different treatment plan and different acne treatment products, like you might need to take systemic retinoids available on prescription.